 Nexavar has been firmly established as the standard of care in advanced HCC since gaining approval in the US in 2007.
 However, Nexavar is forecast to steadily lose market share after the introduction of generics in 2020 (US), 2021 (EU), and 2022 (Japan).
-Additionally, Nexavar will face strong competition from the combination of Tecentriq and Avastin, which was the first regimen to demonstrate both superior overall survival and progression-free survival over Nexavar in the Phase III IMbrave150 study.
+Additionally, Nexavar will face strong competition from the combination of Tecentriq + bevacizumab, which was the first regimen to demonstrate both superior overall survival (OS) and progression-free survival (PFS) over Nexavar, in the Phase III IMbrave150 study.

 This Datamonitor Healthcare report contains a Disease Analysis module.